MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 ## Application portfolio migration and modernization approach

-Most companies want a mix between control and productivity, based on the set of workloads that they're assessing.
-We tend to see a mixed approach to the horizons.
-So, in this section we focus less on the horizon separation and sequence, and more on the breakdown of quantity and value of things.
+Most companies want a combination of control and productivity, based on the set of workloads they're assessing.
+So, we tend to see a mixed approach to the horizons.
+In this section we focus less on the horizon separation and sequence, and more on the breakdown of quantity and value of your workloads.

-The following graphic shows an example of how a customer could break down their application portfolio into migrate and modernization approaches, so they can think about it at a deeper level.
-The percentages are only examples.
+The following image shows an example of how a customer could break down their application portfolio into migrate and modernization approaches, so they can approach it at a deeper level.
+The percentages are examples only.

 :::image type="content" source="../_images/adopt/portfolio-migration-modernization-approach.png" alt-text="Diagram showing portfolio migration modernization approach.":::